EleusisLaArwall/KeridianDynamics-VesselAssembly/README.md

 Keridian Dynamics - Vessel Assembly

 Info:
-This pack contains a Furnace to convert Ore to Metal and a 3D-Printer to print RocketParts from Metal.
+This pack contains a Furnace and a ChemicalReactor to convert Ore to Metal and a 3D-Printer to print RocketParts from Metal.
 Also some launchpads that require ExtraplanetaryLaunchpads to assemble vessels from Rocketparts and some tanks to store Metal and RocketParts.
 The production-chain is very basic: Ore --> Metal --> RocketParts --> Vessel.

 Installation:
 1. Make backups of your save-files and/or customised configs.